KayleePop/idb-kv/README.md

 let slowStore = new Idbkv('slow-store', {batchInterval: 1000})
 ```

-Create a new Idbkv store instance using `IndexedDB.open(dbName)` for data.
+Create a new Idbkv store instance using `indexedDB.open(dbName)` for data.
 Two instances created with the same name will use the same data store.

 `batchInterval` is the number of milliseconds to queue actions before a batch transaction is performed.
 The default is 10ms.